geoconnections-rjc/RLC_DOCS/docs/pond_loop.md

 ###Cooling
 **EWTmax:** The maximum entering water temperature the closed-loop ground connection will be designed to provide under peak cooling conditions, typically assumed to be 90 degrees F in cooling-dominant applications.
 This parameter is specified on the **PROJECT DETAILS** page.

+**Cooling Rate per Acre:** The rate of heat rejection (tons) divided by the area of the reservoir (acres).
+This value should be less than 20 tons/acre in cooling mode.

 **Cooling Lake Temp:** The reservoir temperature at the installation depth of the loop during peak cooling conditions.